diodon/p2p_demo/SARCEformat_VEN.md

 Clean the data
 --------------

-You see that the Venezuela SARCE table has 620 rows and 1136 columns.
+You see that the SARCEezuela SARCE table has 620 rows and 1136 columns.

 **TIP**: in RStudio, if you have a very wide table (i.e. many columns) don't try to view the table in the viewer as it will take very long time to accommodate all the columns in the memory